 Included are all persons who had no employment during the reference week, were available for work, except for temporary illness, and had made specific efforts to find employment some time during the 4 week-period ending with the reference week.
 Persons who were waiting to be recalled to a job from which they had been laid off need not have been looking for work to be classified as unemployed.

-The number of unemployed individuals increased by 218 since September 2024 for a current level of 90,198 people, which is 6,711 more unemployed people than October 2023.
+The number of unemployed individuals decreased by 605 since October 2024 for a current level of 89,592 people, which is 9,480 more unemployed people than November 2023.

 Labor Force